 - Meta-wise, he got demoted from the boss status to a simple downloadable fighter.

 - This gets downplayed in his default design from 11, where his skin has a rather monstrous quality to it, and he also has claws on his hands and feet - in addition to spikes coming out of his bare left arm.
-As for his actual face - which is revealed for a very short moment - it lacks the reptilian scales from the comic-book version, but has curved witch-like nose, red eyes, and monstrous teeth.
+As for his actual face - which is revealed for a very short moment - it lacks the reptilian scales from the comic-book version, but has a curved witch-like nose, red eyes, and monstrous teeth.

 - Butt-Monkey: Downplayed.
-In the alternate continuity of versus matches, Shao Kahn is not killed by Kitana and reduced to a wanderer as the new Kahn rules.
+In the alternate continuity of versus matches, Shao Kahn is not defeated by Kitana and reduced to a wanderer as the new Kahn rules.
 Many characters like to make fun of him for this, but he remains calm and determined to reclaim his throne.

 - Bullying a Dragon: Owing to being overthrown as Kahn and his list of past failures, many kharacters in 11 don't take Shao Kahn as seriously as before and enjoy taunting him.
 His usual response is calmly reminding them of how powerful he still is, and who they're messing with.